jamesmurray7/ApproximateEM/README.md

 # ApproximateEM
 This repository contins all necessary R scripts to implement the Approximate EM algorithm on joint models of survival and multivariate joint data.
-Specifically, this repository fits such models for three, five and ten coviarates each with single time-to-event.

 This README briefly sets out file structure.
 The working directory needs to be set to `~/.../ApproximateEM` in order for the structure set out here to work without a hitch.